nataliiasolomchak21/zodiac-sign-app/README.md

 ## Storage Data

-For this project, I used Google Spreadsheet to store the data for the user.
+For this project, I used Google Spreadsheet to store the user data.
 The username and user sign once entered for predictions are stored in a "zodiac-sign-app" spreadsheet.
-To achieve this, I used Google Drive and Google Spreadsheet API.
+To achieve this, I used Google Drive and Google Spreadsheet APIs.
 When I was deploying my project, I added CREDS to the Config Vars.
-The creds.json file with a sensitive information is .gitignore to make sure that my credentials are not pushed to the repository.
+The creds.json file with a sensitive information is stored in .gitignore file to make sure that my credentials are not pushed to the repository.

 ![Zodiac Sign App Spreadsheet](README-images/spreadsheet.png)